 - If you have found an animal: Please take the animal to a vet clinic so that it can be scanned for a microchip and its age, sex, and breed can be determined.
 This information is the most crucial in matching a pet to an owner.

 Not every tip will be useful for every situation/animal, but please read below and see what might be helpful for you.

-Accuracy in a lost animal report is crucial.
+Accuracy in a lost animal report is also crucial.
 A wrong breed or wrong color can lead to a missed match.
-Please visit one of the following to ensure accurate information is being shared!
+See these websites for help:

-Begin physically looking for your pet as soon as possible.
+2. Begin physically looking for your pet as soon as possible.
 Cats especially can be very good at hiding, and you should not assume that your animal will come to you because they recognize you.
-If they are nervous or scared, they will most likely remain where they feel safe (out of sight).
-You should check under bushes, under decks and porches, in garages or sheds, in wood piles, etc.
+If they are nervous or scared, they will most likely remain where they feel safe (i.e., out of sight).
+You should check under bushes, cars, decks and porches; in garages, sheds and wood piles, etc.

 - Looking during quiet times of the day (early morning, late evening) is helpful as you are more likely to hear any responses from your animal.

 - Put out items that smell like your animal to try to lure him/her back -- for example, litter boxes, beds/bedding, or a crate or carrier that he/she spends time in.

 - Where possible, set live humane traps.
 Make sure you are using a trap large enough for your animal (obviously this is not the best option lor large breed dogs).
 Use things like tuna or smelly canned cat food as bait.
 Please make sure to check the trap at least every 12 hours, or at the very minimum every 24-hours as required by state law.
 If you catch an animal other than your own, release it immediately.
 If your are uncomfortable releasing wildlife caught in the trap you can call HSHV's affordable Humane Wildlife Removal service for assistance at (734) 661-3512.
 For information on renting a live trap from HSHV, please call our vet clinic at (734) 662-4365.